soufianesakhi/first-response-time/README.md

 # Introduction
 The `first-response-time.js` script can be used to collect the first response time also known as the time to first request.

-The script runs an executable or a java jar package and makes requests to a specific URL in 100 ms intervals until it receives the 200 HTTP status code with a response body.
+The script executes a command and makes requests to a specific URL in 100 ms intervals until it receives the 200 HTTP status code with a response body.

+The script finally prints out the duration between the command execution and the time it received the 200 status.

 # Installation
 1. Install Node.js with npm